NUS ACM ICPC Teams

 NUS ACM ICPC Plans for Regionals 2016

-Using donations from two big IT companies in Singapore: Garena and Grab, we have/will send 6 NUS teams to 5 Asian PP sites this year.
+Using donations from two big IT companies in Singapore: Garena and Grab, we have sent 6 NUS teams to 5 Asian PP sites in 2016.

 - The ACM ICPC Asia Jakarta (Indonesia), Sunday, 06 November 2016.